yellow cardinal sighting blog header a recent sighting and birdwatchers guide for the yellow cardinal

 After a chance encounter in Alabama that involved a backyard sighting and a photo on an iPhone camera, the hunt began to track down the beautiful bird.
 Finally, professional bird photographer Jeremy Black snapped a photo which quickly went viral.
 He later admitted at the moment he was “starstruck” and capturing the photo was the highlight of his career.

-Yellow cardinal treebranch
+yellow cardinal treebranch

-A rare yellow cardinal spotted in alabama.
+A rare yellow cardinal spotted in Alabama.

 How Do You Identify a Yellow Cardinal?